Brazilian Butt Lift (BBL) for a Bigger Bottom or Butt

 Your initial consultation appointment

-Dr. Gruber will examine your buttocks and most likely take photos for your medical records.
-She will consider:
+Dr. Gruber or Dr. Hamwi will examine your buttocks and most likely take photos for your medical records.
+They will consider:

 - The size and shape of your buttocks